Job in the Bible

 “Very well,” the Lord told Satan, “everything he owns is in your power.
 However, you must not lay a hand on Job himself.”
 So Satan left the Lord’s presence.

-One day when Job’s sons and daughters were eating and drinking wine in their oldest brother’s house,
+Now the day came when Job's sons and daughters were eating and drinking wine in their oldest brother's house,

-Then Job took a piece of broken pottery to scrape himself while he sat among the ashes.
+Job took a shard of broken pottery to scrape himself with while he was sitting among the ashes.

 And lifting up their eyes when they were still far off, it did not seem that the man they saw was Job because of the change in him.
 And they gave way to bitter weeping, with signs of grief, and put dust on their heads.